moralesn/moralesn.github.io/_posts/2015-02-23-stata-workshops.md

 ##Download

 You will need an up-to-date copy of Stata 12 or Stata 13.
-To download and run the relevant .do files for each session of the workshop you can visit the [project page](https://github.com/moralesn/stata_workshops).
+To download and run the relevant .do files for each lab session you can visit the [project page](https://github.com/moralesn/stata_workshops).

 {% include socialmedia_plug.html %}